Eslicdm/service-app/ServiceApp.md

 **Current:**

+* see the kotlin in the servicetype enum
+* integrate all servies to eureka and test the gateway
+* configure OTel and Datadog
+* remove the css and use Tailwind4
 * change reative gateway to use virtual threads
 * configure kafka to receive the request from the landing page
 * change the keycloak login to auth0
+* use springdoc